About me

 My job is actually quite simple: I help my customers to meet themselves with open eyes.

-Because if they can do this - uncover their blind spots - then they have the power to make conscious, authentic decisions again.
-Overwhelm can become curiosity again - and stress can transform back into passion.
+Because if they manage to do that – uncover their blind spots – then they again have the power to make conscious authentic decisions.
+Pressure can become curiosity and stress can become passion again.

-Since 2012, I have been immersed in the exploration of the psyche, its scars, and its modes of functioning.
-This has resulted in a broad base of experience and expertise in the fields of psychology, systems and behavioral design, trauma, group and power dynamics that forms the foundation of my work.
+Since 2012 I have been dealing intensively with the psyche, its scars and functioning.
+This has resulted in a broad base of experience and expertise in the fields of psychology, system and behavior design, trauma, group and power dynamics, which is the basis of my work.

 My clients include LBBW, Deutsche Bank, Carlsen, Audi, Signal Iduna, N26, CLAAS, Deutsche Telekom, Nürnberger Versicherung and many more.